Networking and support

 Student and Early Career Professional Mentoring Programme

-The NHSF mentoring programme has been set up to enable the Forum to offer support to emerging professionals in heritage science and conservation research.
+The NHSF mentoring programme was set up to enable the Forum to offer support to emerging professionals in heritage science and conservation research.

-The mentors offer their time voluntarily and we ask them to work with a mentee for three one-hour sessions generally over a 6-month period.
-This will give the mentee an opportunity to gain insight and advice on certain work and related issues, but also a taste of the benefits and possibilities of mentoring, and how it might be of use to them in future.
+The mentors offered their time voluntarily and worked with a mentee for three one-hour sessions generally over a 6-month period.
+This gave the mentee an opportunity to gain insight and advice on certain work and related issues, but also a taste of the benefits and possibilities of mentoring, and how it might be of use to them in future.

 Call for mentors & mentees is currently closed.